dfuse-io/ice/TUTORIAL.md

 ./boot.sh
 ```

-_**For macOS** - If it's the first time you're running `dfuseeos`, you will get a prompt similar to `Do you want the application “dfuseeos” to accept incoming network connections?`.
-You should select `allow` as `dfuseeos` needs to accept connections from your local environment.
-If you don't get that prompt, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md#22-accept-incoming-network-connections).
+_**For macOS** - If you get a prompt similar to `Do you want the application “dfuseeos” to accept incoming network connections?`, select `allow`.
+If you don't get that prompt, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md#22-accept-incoming-network-connections)._

 `boot.sh` reads from the config file at `contract/bootstrapping/bootseq.yaml` to execute operations on our testnet.
 In the `bootseq.yaml` file, we define the operations to perform on our chain.
 In this case, we create the system accounts for EOSIO contracts and deploy them.
 We also create 4 accounts: one account named `dfuse.ice` which is where we will deploy our smart contract, and three accounts named `msdelisle`, `mrkauffman`, and `theboss` with tokens for us to use.
 These accounts are also delegated [CPU](https://developers.eos.io/welcome/latest/overview/core_concepts/#cpu), [NET](https://developers.eos.io/welcome/latest/overview/core_concepts/#network-net), and [RAM](https://developers.eos.io/welcome/latest/overview/core_concepts/#ram).
 The script also handles deploying the compiled ICE smart contract to the `dfuse.ice` account.